RapidAI/paddleocr2ncnn/README.md

 2. convert paddleocr models of onnx format  to ncnn format

-It needs a special version of ONNXSIM (0.3.8) to simplify the onnx model of RapidOCR.
+## It needs a special version of ONNXSIM (0.3.8) to simplify the onnx model of RapidOCR.

-Download: onnx-simplifier-0.3.8.zip
+Get it from this repo.

 after installed it, run the script in the repo.